Where my thinking is right now

 Where's the line on knowledge ownership?
 The NIL analogy (Name, Image, Likeness for knowledge workers) is provocative but underdeveloped.
 Employment agreements, IP clauses, collective bargaining around AI terms—this is a real legal and labor frontier.
 I don't know enough about the legal landscape to take a strong position yet.

 How fast does the Move 37 moment generalize?
 Princeton physicists conceding now.
 Professional writers conceding now.
 When does it hit the VP of Marketing at a mid-market company?
-That's the timeline that matters for enterprise adoption, and I don't have a good read on it.
+That's the timeline that matters for enterprise adoption.

 Scratchpad